 1. About acrivastine

-Acrivastine is an antihistamine medicine that relieves the symptoms of allergies.
+Acrivastine is an antihistamine medicine that helps the symptoms of allergies.

 Acrivastine is known as a non-drowsy antihistamine.
 It's less likely to make you feel sleepy than some other antihistamines.